ThisPrisonerDoesNotExist/ThisPrisonerDoesNotExist/README.md

 Link to model that generates images in resolution 64x64 - https://huggingface.co/MGKK/PrisonersGeneratorx64

-Link to model that generates images in resolution 128x128 - Will be added soon
+Link to model that generates images in resolution 128x128 - https://huggingface.co/MGKK/PrisonersGeneratorx128